mmcgahan/graft-test/README.md

 1. Start dev app and asset servers with `yarn run start` - URL will be shown in the terminal once the servers are running ([http://localhost:8000](http://localhost:8000))
 2. Run `yarn run tail` to view logs.
+3. In a separate screen, run `yarn run generate` if you wish to start on a new feature.
-3. When you make code changes you will need run `yarn start` again to bounce the server
+4. When you make code changes you will need run `yarn start` again to bounce the server

 > Want to run multiple instances of mup-web on the same machine?
 Make another